Bringing your family to Melbourne

 If you enrol your child in a government school, you may be exempt from paying full tuition fees.
 For non-government schools and tertiary institutions, you will be charged full tuition fees.

-If you will be enrolled as a postgraduate research student at Swinburne, the Victorian Government may provide exemption from tuition fees in Victorian government primary and secondary schools for your children.
+If you are enrolled as a postgraduate research student, the Victorian Government may provide an exemption from tuition fees in Victorian government primary and secondary schools for your children.